 Both training pathways can also include the option of pursuing a higher degree (PhD, MPH, etc) during or following advanced training.

-(for Basic Physician Trainees, Medical Graduates, Medical Students)
+(For Basic Physician Trainees, Medical Graduates, Medical Students)

 Dr Melanie Wong

-Co-ordinator of Advanced Training in Immunology & Allergy
+Chair, Advanced Training in Immunology and Allergy

 This information is provided by the Australasian Society of Clinical Immunology and Allergy (ASCIA).